Design Pattern Evangelist Blog

 In a Software Engineering career, you’re usually expected to work with a team.

 Computer Science programs tend to have a lifespan of days to weeks.
-They tend to be relatively small, well defined, static, implemented completely by the student and once handed in, never revisited.
+They tend to be relatively small, well defined, static, implemented completely by the student and once handed in, rarely revisited.

 Computer Science is about technology and mathematical rigor.
-It focuses upon precision, correctness, and individual mastery.
+It focuses on precision, correctness, and individual mastery.

 Software Engineering is about communication with others.
 It’s a social science.
 It manages coordination, change, and ambiguity.

-One needs some knowledge of Computer Science to practice Software Engineering.
+You need some foundation in Computer Science to practice Software Engineering.
 They are related yet different disciplines.
-I don’t know that academia necessarily conveys that distinction these days.
+I’m not convinced academia consistently conveys that distinction.
 I think it’s getting better with the introduction of Software Engineering courses, but I don’t think academia has a full grasp on the distinction between Computer Science and Software Engineering quite yet.
 Maybe I’m wrong.
 I hope so.

 Computer Science Problems

-Computer Science addresses well defined problems of bounded scope/domain that don’t tend to change over time.
+In academia, Computer Science courses typically address well-defined problems of bounded scope/domain that don’t tend to change over time.
 These problems tend to have provable solutions.

-Knowledge of the operating system is useful to an application developer, but it’s usually not necessary.
+Knowledge of the operating system is useful as an application developer, but it’s rarely necessary day to day.
 Additional layers of abstraction, such as Virtual Machines and Containers make lower-level details even less relevant.

 This lack of relevance doesn’t restrict itself to tech stack layers.
 Data Structures was a major course in the early 1980s.
 If you needed a data structure, you had to build it yourself.
 Now almost every major data structure is either built into the language or available via a utility library.
 If not, then there’s probably an open-source library that provides it.
 However, the knowledge I learned in being able to build my own data structures has greatly aided me in understanding the behaviors and performance characteristics of language and library provided data structures.